CADS-WSSU/WSSU-AI-Ethics-Modules/Foreign Language Studies: World Film/Overview/README.md

 ## Learning Outcomes
 * Students demonstrate awareness of the ethical dimension of AI and technologies, able to reason about the issues and communicate the issues to others.
 * Students make relevant, valuable original contributions to discussion forums that identify and address ethical issues portrayed in world films.
-## Course Plan
+## Module Organization and Timeline
-The modules were covered within weeks 6 to 9 in a typical 16-week class.
+The following segments were covered within weeks 6 to 9 in a typical 16-week class.
-1. Week 1: AI theory.
-In class activity: each pair of students will be assigned one principle from the Montreal Declaration and a related principle from UNESCO Recommendations.
-You will compare your summaries of the book chapter, compare the two principles, and relate them back to the chapter.
-Also, give any examples of the two assigned principles in the three films previously studied.
-Assignment: Must present their results orally for a grade.

-2. Week 2: What Happened to Monday?
-(Europe, 2017) In class: We watch some scenes together and go over a summary of the UNESCO and Montreal Declaration on AI and ethics.
-Assignment: What ethical problem is listed in the Montreal Declaration and a related principle from UNESCO and portrayed in the movie What Happened to Monday?
-Why?
-Post your answer and justification in at least 250 words.
-You may choose to write or record yourself.
-Due by Sunday.
+1. **Class Discussion on Russell and Norvig’s chapter on Philosophy, Ethics, and Safety of AI (Week 6)**: Students will read the chapter at home and come to class with a summary of the chapter.
+Also, they will analyze AI Ethics Principles/guidelines according to Montreal ("The MontréAl Declaration for a Responsible Development of Artificial Intelligence") and UNESCO ("Recommendations on the Ethics of Artificial Intelligence").

+2. **Class Discussion and Assignment on movie *What Happened to Monday?* (Week 7)**: Class discussion on A.I. and Ethics regarding human life; article analysis: "The Cruel Optimism of Anthropocene Technologies: Suspicion and Fascination of Technology in Okja, What Happened to Monday, and Geostorm."
+Class discussion on What Happened to Monday?

-3. Week 3: My Holo Love (South Korea, 2020).
+3. **Class discussion on article and Analyzing the K-Pop series "My Holo Love" (Week 8-9)**: My Holo Love (South Korea, 2020).
 There are twelve episodes in this series.
-We discuss 3 per class period, watch a few select scenes and discuss ethical issues as well as some positive aspects of having a hologram helping with day-to-day activities, particularly someone with a disability such as one of the protagonist’s.
+We discuss 3 per class period, watch a few select scenes and discuss ethical issues as well as some positive aspects of having a hologram helping with day-to-day activities.
+Class discussion of the article “Virtual Technology in Netflix K-Drama: Augmented Reality, Hologram, and Artificial Intelligence."

-4. Week 4:
-* My Holo Love article analysis in class and continue the discussion on the series.
-Discussion board due by Sunday.
-Prompt: State your position regarding an ethical problem in My Holo Love and reasonably defend your position.
-What are the threats of artificial intelligence in the series My Holo Love?
-Specifically, how does Holo violate the Montreal Declaration and/or UNESCO Recommendation on the Ethics of Artificial Intelligence?
-What threats are most serious?
-How might they be combated?
-How do they compare to the potential benefits?
-Respond to two classmates in 100 words each response.

-* Class discussion of article “Virtual Technology in Netflix K-Drama: Augmented Reality, Hologram, and Artificial Intelligence."

-### AI Ethics Principles/guidelines
+### AI Ethics Principles/Guidelines
 UNESCO (https://www.unesco.org/en/artificial-intelligence/recommendation-ethics)

 Ten core principles lay out a human-rights centered approach to the Ethics of AI.